 Like any other course, a successful Faculty-Led Program course is founded foremost upon rigorous and sound student learning outcomes (SLOs).
 All Faculty-Led Programs should start with clear articulation of SLOs.
 Failure to consider the essential role of SLOs may lead to poor program design, confusion of target audiences, improper marketing, unclear evaluations, and lack of sufficient student interest.

 Given the diversity of possible topics for Faculty-Led Programs, all programs should have SLOs that reflect their academic content and locations.
-That said, Education Abroad recommends inclusion or adaptation of Education Abroad’s SLOs for all programs.
+That said, Experiential Global Learning recommends inclusion or adaptation of Experiential Global Learning’s SLOs for all programs.

 As non-traditional courses, Faculty-Led Program courses do not have to align strictly to the start and end of an academic term.
 With some degree of flexibility, you are free to choose the course’s official start and end dates.

 The Registrar restricts course dates to the following parameters:

 - A course start date may not fall earlier than the start of the enrollment period for that course’s term.

 - For example, summer Faculty-Led Programs may not start prior to the opening of summer term enrollment, which typically falls in April.
 The same process goes for fall and spring programs.

 - If faculty wish to meet with students prior to the enrollment period, they may do so, but these meetings are considered non-mandatory on-campus meetings, not official course meetings.
 They must inform students of these meetings well in advance, as they will not appear on their official StudentAdmin schedules.

 - Course dates must be inclusive of the entirety of a program.
 An course cannot begin prior to its program’s official start date or terminate after a program’s official end date.